bmw-ece-ntust/nino-c-ran-installation/docs/study-note-thesis-roadmap.md

 - The automation work remains unchanged.
 Bimo confirmed developers still write the pipeline scripts.
 The complexity of CI/CD automation has not been eliminated—only the infrastructure burden.
 - No existing pipeline scripts for GNB, rApp, or O2-related builds.
 These must be written from scratch.

+**On-Premise Integration Limitations**
+- GitHub Actions cannot reach on-premise facilities for integration testing.
+After build completion, the CI script needs access to local APIs—SMO, O-RU Mplane, or other devices—to validate software on the end-to-end environment.
+- The CICD focus is integration, not just compilation.
+Build process completes, but validation requires local device access.
+GitHub Actions runs on cloud infrastructure with no direct path to private networks.
+- For integration testing with physical O-RU units or local SMO instances, on-premise Jenkins remains necessary.
+GitHub Actions handles public repository builds; Jenkins handles everything that touches local hardware or private APIs.
+- Split approach possible: GitHub Actions for build and unit tests, Jenkins for integration tests requiring local facility access.
+This introduces pipeline complexity and state management between two systems.

 ---

 ## 2. O-RU Integration Status